gradle/gradle-talks/talks/migration/src/slides/02-demos.md

 ## Migrating from maven

-* maven conversion utility
+* using buildSetup plugin to automatically convert from maven
-    * future plans - bootstrap plugin
 * incremental migration
     * shallow import
     * deep import